 Next generation restaurant point of sale

-Square prioritized speed by letting each vertical build independently, but that created silos and slowed growth long term.
-Each team came together to build a single unified orders backend that shared features, improved seller experiences, and unlocked more complex partnerships.
-This was the biggest team and company priority along with Kiosk being the second team priority.
+Square prioritized speed by allowing each vertical to build independently.
+Later as the company scaled that created silos and slowed growth long term.
+A lead on each team came together to build a single unified backend for all orders that shared features, improved seller experiences, and unlocked more complex partnerships.
+This was the company’s number one priority.

-Design lead for : 4 restaurant designers, 1 order manager designer
+Design lead for : 4 restaurant designers, 4 cross functional designers

 Teams : 5 restaurant teams, 8 vertical teams